Free IRS Enrolled Agent SEE Part 1 (Individuals) Advising the Individual Taxpayer Practice Questions

 IRC §6015(f) and Treas.
 Reg. §1.6015-4 condition equitable relief on two threshold gates: relief must be unavailable under §6015(b) (traditional innocent spouse) and §6015(c) (separation of liability), and, considering all facts and circumstances, it must be inequitable to hold the requesting spouse liable.
 Rev. Proc.
 2013-34 enumerates the threshold conditions and weighting factors.

-FreeFellow is an AI-native exam prep platform for actuarial (SOA & CAS), CFA, CFP, CPA, CAIA, and securities licensing candidates — built around modern AI as a core capability rather than as a bolt-on.
-Every lesson ships with AI-narrated audio.
-Every constructed-response item has a copy-to-AI prompt builder so candidates can paste their answer into their own ChatGPT or Claude for self-graded feedback.
-Fellow members get instant AI grading on essays against the official rubric (currently CFA Level III, expanding to other essay-bearing sections).
+FreeFellow is a free exam prep library for actuarial (SOA & CAS), CFA, CFP, CPA, CAIA, GARP FRM, IRS Enrolled Agent, IMA CMA, and FINRA / NASAA securities licensing candidates.
+The entire question bank, written solutions, and lessons are free for every candidate, with no trial period and no credit card.
+Lessons include narrated audio, and every constructed-response item has a copy-to-AI prompt builder so candidates can paste their answer into their own ChatGPT or Claude for self-graded feedback; Fellow members get instant AI grading on essays against the official rubric (currently CFA Level III, expanding to other essay-bearing sections).

-The 70% you need to pass — question bank, written solutions, lessons, formula sheet, mixed practice, readiness tracking — is free forever, with no trial period and no credit card.
+The 70% you need to pass (question bank, written solutions, lessons, formula sheet, mixed practice, readiness tracking) is free forever, with no trial period and no credit card.
 Become a Fellow ($59/quarter or $149/year per track) to unlock mock exams, flashcards with spaced repetition, performance analytics, AI essay grading, and a personalized study plan.